codex-team/editor.js/docs/tools.md

 1. Specify **HTML tags**, that can be represented by your Tool.
 For example, Image Tool can handle `<img>` tags.
 If tags you specified will be found on content pasting, your Tool will be rendered.
 2. Specify **RegExp** for pasted strings.
 If pattern has been matched, your Tool will be rendered.
-3. Specify **MIME type** of files that can be handled by your Tool on pasting by drag-n-drop or from clipboard.
+3. Specify **MIME type** or **extensions** of files that can be handled by your Tool on pasting by drag-n-drop or from clipboard.

-For each scenario, you should to 2 things:
+For each scenario, you should do 2 next things:

 1. Define static getter `pasteConfig` in Tool class.
 Specify handled patterns there.
 2. Define public method `onPaste` that will handle PasteEvent to process pasted data.